Canal Streetcar Line: Branches

 The "Cemeteries" branch continues on Canal Street past Carrollton Avenue to its terminus at Metairie Road (which continues as City Park Avenue), surrounded by several cemeteries.
 For much of its history, this area constituted the northern (lakeside) boundary of the city, which explains the density of cemeteries, Catholic, Protestant, and Jewish, in this area.
 Beginning July 31, 2017, and completed on December 4, a new loop terminal was built north of City Park Avenue on Canal Boulevard, providing passengers with better access to transfer between the streetcars and connecting bus lines.
-Following a month of testing and training, the new loop went into service January 7, 2017.
+Following a month of testing and training, the new loop went into service January 7, 2018.

 The "City Park/Museum" branch (or sometimes just "City Park") turns northward from Canal onto North Carrollton Avenue, where it runs in the inside lanes of the street rather than in the neutral ground.
 It is reduced to a single track at the intersection of City Park/Moss Avenues and returns to the neutral ground before it ends at Beauregard Circle, at Esplanade Avenue and Bayou St. John, near the entrance of the New Orleans Museum of Art in City Park.
 It is within easy walking distance of the New Orleans Fairgrounds, site of the yearly Jazz and Heritage Festival.

 On October 12, 2019, a building under construction at the corner of Canal Street and N. Rampart Street collapsed (see Hard Rock Hotel Collapse).
-Currently, in order to provide service along Loyola Avenue, Canal-Cemeteries streetcars operate along that avenue instead of going down Canal Street from Loyola Avenue (Elk Place) to the river.
-Also, Canal-City Park/Museum cars turn back at LaSalle Street, because they cannot proceed past the blockage at Rampart Street.
-Service between Elk Place and the river is being provided by diesel buses.
+For a time, in order to provide service along Loyola Avenue, Canal-Cemeteries streetcars operated along that avenue instead of going down Canal Street from Loyola Avenue (Elk Place) to the river.
+Also, Canal-City Park/Museum cars turned back at LaSalle Street, because they could not proceed past the blockage at Rampart Street.
+Service between Elk Place and the river was provided by diesel buses.

 The Canal Cemeteries and City Park branches were originally designated as Routes 42 and 45, respectively, until January 2009, when the route numbers were changed to 47 and 48.
+The colors for the Canal Cemeteries and City Park branches were originally designated as red and light green respectively, until May 2024, when the colors were changed to light yellow and red.